dongido001/Imager/README.md

 ## Imager
-     You can call it anything, but we prefer calling it imager! because it does its JOB well.
-     Downloads all image from a given list of links...
+     You can call it anything, but we prefer calling it imager! because it does its JOB well. it Downloads all images from a given list of links...

 ## How to use
   #1 - Run via browser